 In most circumstances, you are covered by your insurance if you have chosen no-fault insurance coverage.
 Pennsylvania is a choice no-fault state, which allows consumers to choose whether they want a no-fault policy or a traditional tort liability policy.
 No-fault insurance covers medical expenses, loss of wages, property damage, etc.

 All Pennsylvania drivers must carry personal injury protection (PIP) coverage.
 This covers lost wages and medical expenses.
 However, the minimum coverage drivers must hold is $5,000 for medical expenses, $5,000 for property damage, and $15,000 per person or $30,000 per accident bodily injury liability.
 For many Pennsylvania drivers, this simply isn’t enough if the accident is severe.

 If you have traditional tort liability coverage, you may have full or limited tort insurance.
 Full tort insurance allows you to sue at-fault drivers for all economic and non-economic damages.

 Limited tort insurance allows you to sue for medical bills, lost wages, and property damages, but there is a limit on suing for pain and suffering.
 Pain and suffering can only be pursued if the injury is serious and results in death, impairment of bodily functions, or a significant deformity.

 Why Do I Need to Hire a Lawyer?

 Governmental agencies are not always ready to accept blame for their negligence in an accident.
 For instance, if you were struck by a police vehicle that did not have its lights or sirens on, you may need independent witnesses to corroborate your claim.
-At The Law Offices of Joel L. Kofsky, our legal team has the resources to seek out these witnesses to support your case.
+At Philly Injury Lawyer, our legal team has the resources to seek out these witnesses to support your case.